lbechberger/MLinPractice/Documentation.md

 The dataset was very variable and we had a lot of features to work with, which gave us the freedom to choose and experiment with these freely.
 We chose to extract two types of features:

-Features about special characters and metadata, and Features about natural language, word similarity and frequency
+a) Features about special characters and metadata, and
+b) Features about natural language, word similarity and frequency

 These features are appended to the preprocessed dataset as new columns and can be inspected in the ``` features.csv ``` file in the feature extraction folder.
 Below we listed all extracted features and their explanation.